Manage Data Sources

 Data Source Passwords

-• Before you submit a PUT request to the data sources declarative API interface, verify that you have the relevant passwords to your data sources to avoid any connection issues.
-You can include the passwords in your PUT request, or alternatively, you can use the entity API interface to update a specific password if you do not want to include it in the PUT request to the declarative API interface.
+Before submitting a PUT request to the data sources’ declarative API interface, ensure that you have the necessary passwords for your data sources to prevent any connection issues.
+You can either include the passwords directly in your PUT request or use the Entity API interface to update a specific password if you prefer not to include it in the PUT request to the declarative API interface.

-• When you use the declarative API interface for data sources, then you must either specify the username and password for the data source in the PUT request or specify nothing at all.
+When you use the declarative API interface for data sources, you must either specify the username and password for the data source in the PUT request or specify nothing at all.

 Create A Backup Of All Data Sources

 The following example retrieves the entire declarative layout of your data sources and stores the output in a JSON file named data-sources-layout.json.
 The passwords are not retrieved as it is not possible to retrieve passwords through the API.
-Refer to data source passwords for more information.
+Refer to the Data Source Passwords section for more information.

 curl -H "Authorization: Bearer $API_TOKEN" \